Prescribing Policy & Pharmacy Standards

 7. Patient Disclosures

 Prescribing Disclosure: All medications are prescribed by board-certified physicians after a thorough clinical evaluation.
 YourMD physicians exercise independent clinical judgment and may decline to prescribe based on your health profile.
-Compounded medications are prepared by licensed compounding pharmacies from FDA-approved ingredients but are not themselves FDA-approved drugs.
 Individual results vary.
 YourMD Telehealth does not prescribe controlled substances.
 If you are experiencing a medical emergency, call 911.

 No Controlled Substances: YourMD does not prescribe controlled substances including but not limited to: opioid pain medications, benzodiazepines (Xanax, Ativan, Valium, Klonopin), stimulants (Adderall, Ritalin, Vyvanse), sleep medications (Ambien, Lunesta), testosterone, phentermine, ketamine, or tramadol.
 If you need these medications, please contact your primary care physician or specialist.